 How can cutting income taxes actually increase taxes on most families?… [Read more]

 Proposals Would Hurt Families, Businesses, Communities and the Economy

 Currently in vogue in several states, plans to drastically cut or abolish state income taxes and replace them with higher sales taxes are under discussion in Georgia.
 But these proposals would raise taxes on most Georgia families, harm businesses and communities… [Read more]

 If Georgia expands Medicaid in 2014, nearly 25,000 uninsured veterans and 7,000 of their spouses could get health coverage.
 That could mean nearly 45 percent of Georgia’s uninsured veterans and more than one-quarter of their uninsured spouses could get health coverage.
 Download the fact sheet.

 Georgia’s economy is adding jobs at a strong pace compared to other states, according to the most recent data from the U.S. Bureau of Labor Statistics.
 Only California and Florida added more jobs than Georgia in March and the state’s unemployment rate is now at its lowest point since January… [Read more]

 Unless the U.S. Congress acts soon, Supplemental Nutrition Assistance Program, (SNAP) or “food stamp,” benefits will be cut for all participants this November.
-For a family of three, this would likely amount to $20 to $25 a month.
-The reduction will fall especially hard on families with children receiving these… [Read more]
+For a family of three, this will be about $29 a month.
+The reduction will fall especially hard on families with children receiving these benefits, dropping the… [Read more]

 State officials claim Medicaid expansion is unaffordable by overstating the real cost of covering newly eligible Georgians.
 State estimates claim it will cost $4.5 billion to expand Medicaid.
 But the official estimate includes more than $2 billion of future costs that are not caused by Medicaid expansion.
 Removing cost increases… [Read more]